THC overdose: everything you need to know

 Panic can significantly worsen the symptoms of a THC overdose.
 Here are some tips to stay calm and avoid panic:

-2. Positive thoughts: Try to focus on positive and calming thoughts.
+2. Positive thoughts Try to focus on positive and calming thoughts.
 Memories of happy moments or calming images can help to alleviate anxiety.

-Find hydration and a place to rest
+Find hydration and resting place

 Hydration and rest are important measures to alleviate the symptoms of a THC overdose: